 They also blamed his government for the high 27 percent unemployment rate and slow economic growth.

 To date, however, the ANC has stood by their leader, the nation’s president since 2009.

 The ANC said in a statement Friday that it will reflect on where its support fell, but added defiantly, “As results continue to come in, ANC votes are expected to increase even further.
 They are a ringing endorsement of the ANC's service delivery program by the citizens of South Africa.”

-Tags: corruption, south africa, Pretoria, zuma, president south africa, election, Johannesburg, election results, south africa politics, south africa corruption, jacob zuma, south africa racism, Marc Chenault, Hassan Isilow, africa corruption, Economic Freedom Fighters party, south africa opposition, julius malema, south africa elections, municipal elections south africa, south africa elections 2016, south africa history, southern africa, pretoria mayor, AFRICAN NATIONAL CONGRESS ANC, democratic alliance south africa, elections africa, Nelson Mandela Bay Metropolitan Municipality
+Tags: corruption, Pretoria, zuma, election, Johannesburg, election results, south africa politics, south africa corruption, jacob zuma, south africa racism, Marc Chenault, Hassan Isilow, africa corruption, Economic Freedom Fighters party, south africa opposition, julius malema, south africa elections, municipal elections south africa, south africa elections 2016, south africa history, southern africa, pretoria mayor, AFRICAN NATIONAL CONGRESS ANC, democratic alliance south africa, elections africa, Nelson Mandela Bay Metropolitan Municipality